-ESD Goals for 2024-2025
+ESD Goals for 2025-2026

 - 1. Incorporation of ESD perspectives into daily teaching and learning - 2.
 Focus on equitable teaching and developing a sense of belonging in the school as a family of learners. - 3.
-Incorporation of the Outdoor Classroom and ESD kits and supplies into teaching and planning for learning.
+Incorporation of the Outdoor Classroom and ESD kits and supplies into teaching and planning for learning on a daily basis.